This page is a practice resource: ascending and descending order examples for class 1 come with step-by-step answers.

 Level 5: Real-Life Word Problems

-When children see that ordering numbers is something they already do naturally, such as sorting toys by size or arranging books by page count, the concept becomes memorable and meaningful.
+When children see that ordering numbers is something they already do naturally, and sorting objects by size, comparing ages, counting steps, the concept becomes memorable and meaningful.

 Answer: 4, 6, 9 ✅